evylang/evy/docs/builtins.md

 was not empty.
 Therefore, it is up to the program to check the `err` variable after any possible error occurrence.

-Here is an example of a non-fatal error:
+Here is an example of a recoverable error:

 ```evy
 n := str2num "NOT A NUM"